codingWithRach/mars-rover/README.md

 First, fork and clone this repository

+Install the dependencies using the command:

+    npm install

-Then run the command: npm install
+Run all tests using the command:

+    npm test

+To run only the tests relating to the main marsRover function, change the test line in package.json to be:

+    "test": "npx jest ../test/mars_rover.test.ts"

+and then run:

-Then run the command: npm test
+    npm test

 # Configuration